 How are y’all doing?
 I wanted to get this finished and posted yesterday, but have had neck and shoulder problems for a couple of days.
 Slept in a weird position, I suppose, and now can hardly move or turn my head.
 Anyway, I have another lamp makeover for you, this time with a trash can lampshade.
 Yep, around here, we not only dumpster dive, but we also use the dumpster itself.
 Or trash can.

-First up was to paint the lamp base.
+The first up was to paint the lamp base.
 I don’t remember what color it was originally.
 I first painted it black several months ago, then it sat around looking for a shade.
 Much like the rooster lamp.
-Last week, I was experimenting on a piece of glass with spray paint and looking glass spray paint.
+Last week, I was experimenting on a piece of glass with spray paint and looking at glass spray paint.
 I liked the look and decided to use the technique here.

 The Lamp Base

 First, I sprayed the lamp with purple paint, the same paint I used for the Tipsy Tuesday demo for changing paint sheens.

 A light coat of looking glass paint gives it a silvery shimmer with a bit of the purple peeking through.

 For the shade, I used a wire trash can that had been lying around not fulfilling its calling.